THE LOCKSMITH’S DAUGHTER

 The smells, sights and descriptions make the setting, while the characters themselves, bring the whole story to life vividly, full of emotion, doubt, swagger and fear, so much so, I’m sure Shakespeare would have applauded!
 I have to say that, by the end of this novel, I felt as if the author had been writing about a ‘real’ person, such was the depth to Mallory Bright, her family and friends, and the rest of the cast that rounded out this ensemble.

 From Mallory’s wonderfully drawn father, Gideon, to his wife, Valentina, and those ensconced in Harp Lane.
 Through to Mallory’s eventual love interest, Lord Nathaniel Warham, his sister Beatrice, and to the seemingly benign Sir Francis Walsingham—Secretary to Elizabeth herself, and her spymaster extraordinaire.
 Even the bit players who entered stage left, had their moment in the spotlight, and exited stage right were all fully fleshed out some—like the torturer Thomas Norton—real historical people from that time period, who the author skilfully weaves into her narrative as if they belonged there.

-I cannot praise The Locksmith’s Daughter highly enough.
+I cannot praise The Locksmith’s Daughter enough.
 I thoroughly enjoyed every moment of Mallory’s heartbreaking story, from her rough beginnings through to a number of harrowing confrontation.
 I loved the way the author takes us into the very heart of her despair but, without losing hope, shows us how she not only survives the brutality thrown at her but, in the end, also finds she still has the capacity to forgive and find love.